xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

 1. terminal run java project:
     1. javac className.java
     2. java className
+    3. start point of any program: main()
+    1. As per the OOPS of Java, main() must be inside a class, it is also a member of a class
+    2. before creating any object, main() must be identified from within the clas
+    3. main() is declared as static, which can be accessed without creating any object
+4. class: An object is an instance of a class used to access the members of a class.
+5. method: A block which has a name, a return type (void if does not return anything) & contains set of statements to be executed is called as a method.
+    - method signature: return type, method name, parameters(doesn't include access specifiers like public...)
 2.  scope of
     1. local variable: only within a particular block. **Variables which are declared inside a block can be accessed only within the same block is called as Local Variables.**
     2. global variable: (There is no direct concept of global variable in java)
-        3. class variable(static): A class variable is a variable defined in a class  of which a single copy exists, regardless of how many instances of the class exist.
+        1. class variable(static): A class variable is a variable defined in a class  of which a single copy exists, regardless of how many instances of the class exist.
         ```
         class classVariable{
                 //one fixed memory location shared by every instance